• Skip to primary navigation

 Fresh carambola or star fruit doesn't last very long after it has been harvested or fallen from the tree.

-One easy way to stretch the carambola season is to freeze the juice or fruit so you can enjoy it for months.
+One easy way to stretch the carambola season is to freeze the juice or fruit or to make dehydrated star fruit so you can enjoy it for months.

 Freezing fresh fruit is one of my favorite ways to preserve our favorite fruits.
 Freezing the fruit or the juice is easy to do.